TikhonJelvis/RL-book/chapter4/chapter4.md

 18: 0.739
 ```

 We encourage you to try other starting values (other than the one we have above: $x_0 = 0.0$) and see the trace.
 We also encourage you to identify other function $f$ which are contractions in an appropriate metric.
-The above fixed-point code is in the file [rl/gen_utils/fixed_point.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/gen_utils/fixed_point.py).
+The above fixed-point code is in the file [rl/iterate.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/iterate.py).
+In this file, you will find two more functions `last` and `converged` to produce the final value of the given iterator when it's values converge according to the `done` function.

 ## Bellman Policy Operator and Policy Evaluation Algorithm